smanikkalai/AnnaPoorani/packages/create-evershop-app/README.md

-# create-ANNAPOORANI-app
+# create-AnnaPoorani-app

-This package includes the global command for [Create ANNAPOORANI App](https://ANNAPOORANI.io/).<br> Please refer to its documentation:
+This package includes the global command for [Create AnnaPoorani App](https://AnnaPoorani.io/).<br> Please refer to its documentation:

-- [Getting Started](https://ANNAPOORANI.io/docs/development/getting-started/introduction) – How to create a new app.
+- [Getting Started](https://AnnaPoorani.io/docs/development/getting-started/introduction) – How to create a new app.
-- [Development Guide](https://ANNAPOORANI.io/docs/development/) – How to develop an ecommerce web app with ANNAPOORANI.
+- [Development Guide](https://AnnaPoorani.io/docs/development/) – How to develop an ecommerce web app with AnnaPoorani.